itzomen/aurore-wagtail/README.md

 # aurore-wagtail
-The backend for project Aurore will go here
+The CMS backend for project Aurore will go here